 So, find a credit card with no annual fee, good cash back rewards (or frequent flyer points, etc.), and a low-interest rate if you do happen to overdraft—but make it easy on yourself and don’t overdraft.

 Many college students are deceived about their spending, because they see how their parents use their money.
 But, we don’t realize that most of our parents are close to the peak of their financial wealth.
 Meaning they didn’t spend the same way when they were our age.

 If you want a healthier bank account, practice living as cheap as you can in college.
 (Depending on your finances, you can also increase your wealth by living like a college student after you graduate.)

 Don’t feel the need to have fancy clothes, drive a new car, or go on crazy-expensive vacations because of social pressure.
 If you build good saving and spending habits, you’ll most likely get the last laugh over your friends when you meet again at the reunion.

 5. Invest In The Stock Market A.S.A.P.

 If you don’t have debt and have enough money for a decent standard of living, then invest in the stock market as soon as you can and consistently (even if it’s a little every month).

 Because you’re so young, you can capitalize on the advantage of compound interest over time.
-Do this to grow your investment from thousands of dollars to hundreds of thousands of dollars, and potentially millions.
-(If you want to know more about compound interest, watch this video.)
+Do this to grow your investment from thousands of dollars to hundreds of thousands of dollars, and then millions.

 You can also see the power of compound interest for yourself by using the ‘When will I be a millionaire?’ calculator.
 Simply apply your savings, contribution figure, and a 7% annual return (safe number).
 Or use these other CNN money calculations.